 In the “Percentage of Graduates Employed in HPSAs” row, the system will automatically calculate this figure.
 Percentage of Graduates Employed in HPSA’s = Total Number of graduates employed in HPSAs divided by Total Number of Graduates (from 07/01/201X-06/30/201X).

-Table 1B - ANEW: - Rural, Underserved, or Public Health Practice Settings Data

-Graduates Supported by Traineeship from 7/01/201X to 6/30/201X